 Soils are the ‘living skin’ of our Earth.
 Thanks to weathering over millennia, they now form an indispensable basis of life for humans and a habitat for flora and fauna, whilst at the same time being a medium which counterbalances the hydrological and material cycles.

 For example, with their filtering and buffering properties, they make a decisive contribution to conserving groundwater.
-The water trickles through the various soil layers and is thereby cleaned by chemical processes.
+The water trickles through the various soil layers and is thereby cleaned by chemical and biological processes.
 Inorganic and organic compounds are bonded or metabolised in the soil.
 In this way, noxious substances such as pesticides and heavy metals can be rendered harmless, whilst at the same time, however, accumulating in the soil.
 Even an alteration in the pH value because of acid inputs – from acid rain for example – can be counterbalanced to a certain extent by the buffering qualities of the soils.